7 ways employers can support working parents during the coronavirus disease (COVID-19) outbreak

 3. Support parents with safe, accessible and affordable quality childcare options.

 As school and childcare closures become widespread, many working parents are faced with limited or no childcare options.
-Some may even be compelled to leave younger children with limited supervision, compromising their safety.
-Employers can support these parents in numerous ways, including through childcare referral systems (in places where childcare remains available and safe), subsidies and flexible work arrangements.
+Some may even be compelled to leave younger children with limited supervision, which can compromise their safety.
+Employers can support these parents in numerous ways, including through childcare referral systems (where childcare remains available and safe), subsidies and flexible work arrangements.

 5. Provide workers with guidance on how to seek medical support.